Making sense of menopause, together.

 Perimenopause is the stage before menopause when the ovaries begin making fewer hormones and hormone levels fluctuate.
 This phase often begins several years before menopause, usually in the mid-40s — but it can also start either earlier or later.

 One of the most noticeable signs of perimenopause is irregular periods.
 As estrogen levels decline and other hormone levels change, your menstrual cycle may change.
-These hormonal changes can also cause other symptoms of perimenopause, including:

 • Hot flashes